AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 1. Uma das seguintes licenças:

-   * Colaborador ou superior
+   * Colaborador ou posterior
-   * Solicitação ou superior
+   * Solicitação ou posterior

 <!--Old:
 * **The new access level model**: Your Workfront administrator must grant you one of the following Workfront license types to access Workfront Goals: